vtexdocs/help-center-content/docs/announcements/en/offer-pickup-points-for-subscription-orders.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: offer-pickup-points-for-subscription-orders
 legacySlug: offer-pickup-points-for-subscription-orders
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now it is possible to choose pickup points for subscription orders.
+announcementSynopsisEN: 'Now it is possible to choose pickup points for subscription orders.'
 ---